-Berlin is the largest city in Germany, and has a population of 3.4 million.
+Berlin is the largest city in Germany, and has a population of 3.7 million.
 Its urban landscape and historical legacy attracts a wide range of tourists of different age groups and from different countries, all seeking different experiences.

-A modern city, it is a hub for politics, science, culture, media, and arts in Europe.
+A modern city, Berlin is a hub for politics, science, culture, media, and arts in Europe.
 Berlin's blossoming panorama includes world-renowned universities, research institutes, sporting events, orchestras, and museums.
 Berlin is home to a multitude of diverse attractions.
-These are some of its most visited sights.
+Given here are some of its most visited sights.

 The main altar, which was a part salvaged from the previous cathedral, dates back to 1850.
 The best vantage point of the dome and entire interior is at the end of a 270-step climb to the dome's gallery.
 Another interesting feature of the Berliner Dom is the crypt, which contains more than 80 sarcophagi of Prussian royals.